marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 However, critical perspectives highlight how NFTs may perpetuate or amplify existing social inequalities and power structures.
 When successful participation requires technical knowledge, financial resources, and social capital, NFTs risk excluding marginalized communities while enabling extractive relationships where cultural expressions from marginalized groups generate profit for others.
 The appropriation concerns documented in case studies demonstrate how technological accessibility does not automatically produce cultural or economic accessibility (Mackenzie & Bērziņa, 2021).

-### Risks of Misapplication and Unintended Consequences
+### E. Risks of Misapplication and Unintended Consequences

 Several risks of NFT misapplication or unintended consequences deserve attention.
 The reduction of creative work to tradable assets may transform cultural production in ways that diminish aesthetic experimentation, cultural diversity, or non-commercial creative practices.
 If financial returns become dominant metrics of creative success, work optimized for market performance may crowd out culturally valuable work with limited commercial appeal.